 When sick pay is received Attributable to the Employee's Own Contribution?
-Type of Income Within 6 months after stopping work No Wages Werk Yes Unearned More than 6 months after stopping work NA Unearned
+Type of Income

+Within 6 months after stopping work No Wages

+WOTK Yes Unearned

+More than 6 months after NA Unearned

+stopping work

 When sick pay is alleged within 6 full calendar months after stopping work, it must be determined whether or not the employee contributed by payroll deduction toward a sick pay plan.
-Any portion of sick pay received by an employee within 6 full calendar months after stopping work, which according to the employer, is attributable to the employee's own contribution is not wages.
+Any portion of sick pay received by an employee within 6 full calendar months after stopping work, which according to the employer, is attributable to the employee's own contribution is not wages, but rather is treated as unearned income.